Dossar/FP3/README.md

 ### Libraries You Plan to Use

-Each library description below is formatted in the following order:
+Each library description below is formatted in the following order.

 `Library Name` - `require` or `#lang` statement - `Purpose`